ChristianGeyer/git-practice/README.md

 git log --oneline                   : show last commits git push                            : upload to remote repo git clone <repo_url>                : clone (copy) remote repo into local folder

+## Feature1

+This is the paragraph about feature1.